Centre for Software Reliability

 The Centre for Software Reliability (CSR) is a distributed British organisation concerned with software reliability, including safety-critical issues.
-It consists of two sister organisations based at Newcastle University, UK. and City, University of London, London.
+It was was founded in 1983, it consists of two independent sister organisations based at the Schools of Science & Technology at Newcastle University, UK. and City St George's, University of London.

-Up until August 2016 the centre ran the Safety-Critical Systems Club (SCSC) and the Software Reliability & Metrics Club.
-Since August 2016 the Safety-Critical Systems Club has been run by the department of Computer Science at the University of York.
-The Club runs a number of events each year including the annual Safety-Critical Systems Symposium (SSS).
+The Club runs a number of events each year, including the annual Safety-Critical Systems Symposium (SSS).
+Until August 2016, it ran the Safety-Critical Systems Club (SCSC) and the Software Reliability & Metrics Club.
+Since then, the Safety-Critical Systems Club has been run by the department of Computer Science at the University of York.

-CSR was founded in 1984 and has received UK and international research funding.
+About half of CSR's support is from the Engineering and Physical Science Research Council (EPSRC).